iulia-b/lalenatest/README.md

  - as the canvas is not resizable, the getContext method can be called only once.
 The reason i've put it into render() and not in constructor is semantics: creating a Waveform object should initialize basic properties and it's not tied to the visual represantation of it.

- - actually, everything connected to the visual represantation should be initialized and computed when the object is rendered => moving some initializations from constructor into render
+ - actually, everything connected to the visual represantation should be initialized and computed when the object is rendered => moving some initializations from constructor into render method

  - extract constants which are used in for loops outside the loop to avoid repetition of Math operations